Rest, relax, renew on a personal retreat at Holy Wisdom Monastery. Retreats available for a couple of hours, a day, an overnight, a weekend or longer.

 Some people take more than one day to fully calm the mind to relax while at a retreat center because of the new surroundings.
 Reserving more than one overnight is a good idea to help reach a state of relaxation and forget the stresses of your life.

-Start reserving your personal retreat today by filling out our availability form.
+Start reserving your personal retreat today by filling out our availability inquiry.
 Contact us for more information about personal retreats at 608-836-1631, x158 or email@example.com.